Let’s talk about transmisogyny.

 And most importantly, don’t be afraid to call out other feminists or gay rights advocates for transmisoginistic words and actions.
 These are the spaces we need to make more inclusive.

 It is so important that we work together to find a solution to the problem of transmisogyny’s existence in our movements and that we always act in solidarity with our trans sisters.

-If our movements seek to eradicate transphobia, homophobia, and sexism, then we must place transmisogyny, located at the intersection of these oppressions, at the forefront of our fight.
+If our movements seek to eradicate transphobia, homophobia, and sexism, then we must address transmisogyny, located at the intersection of these oppressions, and make it a priority in our fight.